-Existing state law requires businesses that generate 2 cubic yards or more of commercial solid waste per week to implement a recycling and organics program.
-Effective July 1, 2020, the State of California now requires food establishments that provide trash containers for products purchased and consumed on the premises to also provide properly labeled containers for recyclables and organic waste (food waste).
+Existing state law requires certain qualifying businesses to implement a recycling or organics recycling program.
+The law which went into effect July 1, 2020, requires food establishments that provide trash containers for products purchased and consumed on the premises to also provide properly labeled containers for recyclables and organic waste (food waste).
 These containers must be placed adjacent to trash containers.

-The new law applies to limitedservice restaurants such as those restaurants where customers order and pay at the counter and bus their own tables after eating.
+The new law applies to limited-service restaurants such as those restaurants where customers order and pay at the counter and bus their own tables after eating.
 The law will affect restaurants, malls, and other businesses that serve food.
-Full-service food establishments that do not provide access to trash containers for products consumed on the premises will be exempt, as food workers will likely separate post-consumer food waste and recyclables in the dish washing areas.
+Full-service food establishments that do not provide access to trash containers for products consumed on the premises will be exempt, as food workers will likely separate food waste and recyclables in the dish washing areas.